Top 3 ways to remove a closed account from your credit report

 • Posted on: 21 Dec 2022

 • Looking to remove a closed account from your credit report?
-You can dispute any inaccuracies on your credit report by contacting the three major reporting agencies in order to have them removed.
+You can dispute any inaccuracies on your credit report by contacting the three major reporting agencies to have them removed.
 You may also write a formal "goodwill letter" requesting that all closed accounts be struck from view, or you could just wait for these items' removal over time--it's really up to you!

 Closed accounts are usually inaccurate, so you can dispute any inaccuracies and write a formal “goodwill letter” requesting removal.
 But if your goal is to improve the state of your credit score, be sure that it will affect this before taking action on removing them altogether!